henry-casita/C-to-MIPS-Compiler/readme.md

 include
 -------
-This directory contains all the header files for our compiler, including the nodes used to develop our [**AST**](include/ast) which we use to generate our assembly, as well as other [*helper functions*](include/parser_list.hpp) for our parser and [*context*](include/ast/context.hpp) used in code generation.
-The implementaiton for these files is done seperately in [**src**](src/include_impl/ast) to make re-compiling for troubleshooting purposes more efficient.
+This directory contains all the header files for our compiler, including the nodes used to develop our [**AST**](include/ast) which we use to generate our assembly, as well as [*context*](include/ast/context.hpp) used in code generation.
 The base class for our AST is [*node*](include/ast/ast_node.hpp), and all of our other AST constructs build off it, with each node serving a specific purpose in code generation, allowing a precise AST representation to be created by our parser.

 src
 ---
-As well as containing the [*implementation for our header files*](src/include_impl/ast), this directory also contains the source code for our [*parser*](src/parser.y) written in Yacc and accompanying [*lexer*](src/lexer.flex) written in flex, which are used to initially process the input source code and generate the AST. [*compiler.cpp*](src/compiler.cpp) contains the source code for our actual compiler, and mostly contains any directives needed at the start of the assembly code, as well as some formatting for visualisation.
+This directory also contains the source code for our [*parser*](src/parser.y) written in Yacc and accompanying [*lexer*](src/lexer.flex) written in flex, which are used to initially process the input source code and generate the AST. [*compiler.cpp*](src/compiler.cpp) contains the source code for our actual compiler, and mostly contains any directives needed at the start of the assembly code, as well as some formatting for visualisation.

-<a name="utility"></a>utility
+utility scripts
 -----------------------------

-The [**utility**](utility) directory contains several scripts that can be used to test / visualise our compiler.
-- [*test_dir.sh*](utility/test_dir.sh) can be used to test the functionality of all cases of a particular sub-directory of [**compiler_tests**](compiler_tests), or every test in the directory if no particular directory is specified.
+- [*single.sh*](single.sh) can be used to test the functionality of a particular test case.
 It can be invoked from the base directory as follows:
-`utility/test_dir.sh <subdirectory_name> (optional)`
+`single.sh <test_name>`
+where `<test_name>` is the name of the c-file being tested, i.e. return_constant.c

-- [*test_single.sh*](utility/test_single.sh) can be used to test the functionality and visualise the produced AST and MIPS assembly of a particular test case.
+- [*all.sh*](all.sh) can be used to test the functionality of all test cases.
 It can be invoked from the base directory as follows:
-`utility/test_single.sh <test_name>`
-where `<test_name>` is the name of the c-file being tested, i.e. return_constant.c

-- [*test_test.sh*](utility/test_test.sh) is more used in the creation of new test cases, but is essentially used to verify the correctness of a test case and its accompanying driver code by using `gcc` to run and simulate the code and ensuring it runs correctly.
-If you feel like adding any test cases of your own to play around with, you can verify them by invoking:
-`utility/test_test.sh <test_path>`
-where `<test_path>` is the full path to a particular test, i.e. compiler_tests/control_flow/for_multiple.c
+`all.sh`